Skip to main content

 • Prostate-Specific Antigen (PSA) Blood Test ∞ A laboratory test that measures the level of PSA, a protein produced by prostate cells.
 While PSA is not specific to cancer, elevated levels can indicate prostate enlargement, inflammation, or the presence of prostate cancer.
 Establishing a baseline PSA value is critical for tracking changes over time.

-For individuals with a family history of or those of African descent, who may have a higher baseline risk, additional considerations might be discussed, such as a more detailed initial risk assessment or earlier screening.
+For individuals with a family history of prostate cancer or those of African descent, who may have a higher baseline risk, additional considerations might be discussed, such as a more detailed initial risk assessment or earlier screening.

 Baseline prostate assessment provides a vital reference point for ongoing monitoring during testosterone therapy.